+Lars Klein has held lectureships at the John-F.-Kennedy-Institute of the FU Berlin in 2003 and 2005.
 In spring 2007, Lars Klein spent a semester at the BMW Center for German and European Studies at Georgetown University as a visiting scholar.
 Moreover, he was a visiting scholar at Indiana University-Purdue University Indianapolis (IUPUI) in Fall 2008 and the University of Pune in Fall 2010 and 2011.
-He has also been short-term visiting lecturer at the Universities of Strasbourg, Uppsala and Deusto (Bilbao) as well as Monash University (Melbourne).
-Additionally, he has held Lectureships at the John-F.-Kennedy-Institute of the FU Berlin in 2003 and 2005.
+He has also been short-term visiting lecturer at the Universities of Strasbourg, Krakow, Uppsala and Deusto (Bilbao) as well as Monash University (Melbourne).
+DAAD-U4 Long-Term Research Stay at the Rijksuniversiteit Groningen in 2014.

 Next to his academic career, from 2003 to 2005 Lars Klein worked as a project consultant for "Diversity and Restraint.
 European Perspectives of Power, Culture and Peace" at the Berghof Research Center in Berlin.
 He was conference assistant at the Protestant Academy Loccum (Evangelische Akademie Loccum) between 2000-2008.